-Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Attention deficit hyperactivity disorder (ADHD) ^[75-78] May be permitted to drive.
+Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Attention deficit hyperactivity disorder (ADHD) [89-92] May be permitted to drive.
 Factors such as impulsivity, lack of awareness of the impact of own behaviours on self or others need to be considered.
 Compliance with medication is associated with reduced crash risk in ADHD.
-May be permitted to drive.
+Particular attention should be given to counseling on avoiding alcohol and drugs, as these substantially increase the risk of crashes with ADHD.
+[93] May be permitted to drive.
 It is normally a requirement that the person is assessed by a consultant psychiatrist.
 Continuing minor symptomatology may be compatible with licensing.
 Cases will be considered on an individual basis.
 Compliance with medication is associated with reduced crash risk in ADHD.
+Particular attention should be given to counseling on avoiding alcohol and drugs, as these substantially increase the risk of crashes with ADHD. ^[93]

-75. Vaa T. ADHD and relative risk of accidents in road traffic: A meta-analysis.
+^{89.} Vaa T. ADHD and relative risk of accidents in road traffic: A meta-analysis.
 Accident Analysis & Prevention.
 2014;62:415-25.

-- 76. Jerome L, Segal A, Habinski L. What we know about ADHD and driving risk: a literature review, meta-analysis and critique.
+^{90.} Jerome L, Segal A, Habinski L. What we know about ADHD and driving risk: a literature review, meta-analysis and critique.
 Journal of the Canadian Academy of Child and Adolescent Psychiatry = Journal de l'Academie canadienne de psychiatrie de l'enfant et de l'adolescent.
+2006;15(3):105-25.

-2006;15(3):105-25. - 77.
-Barkley RA, Cox D. A review of driving risks and impairments associated with attention-deficit/hyperactivity disorder and the effects of stimulant medication on driving performance.
+^{91.} Barkley RA, Cox D. A review of driving risks and impairments associated with attention-deficit/hyperactivity disorder and the effects of stimulant medication on driving performance.
 Journal of safety research.
+2007;38(1):113-28.

-2007;38(1):113-28. - Fuermaier ABM, Tucha L, Evans BL, Koerts J, de Waard D, Brookhuis K, et al. Driving and attention deficit hyperactivity disorder.
+^{92.} Fuermaier ABM, Tucha L, Evans BL, Koerts J, de Waard D, Brookhuis K, et al. Driving and attention deficit hyperactivity disorder.
 Journal of Neural Transmission.
 2017;124(Suppl 1):55-67.